fatiando/pooch/doc/usage.rst

         return data

 Fortunately, you don't have to implement your own unzip processor.
-Pooch provides the :class:`pooch.Unzip` and :class:`pooch.UnzipSingle` processors for exactly this use case.
+Pooch provides the :class:`pooch.Unzip` processor for exactly this use case.
 The above example using the Pooch processor would look like:

 .. code:: python